coderefinery/recipe-book-recorded/mains/moqueca.md

 - 1 medium fish
 - palm oil (azeite de dende)
 - 2 limes
+- 2 chillies (optional)
 - coconut milk

 ## Instructions
+- make a sauce putting the lime, cilantro and green pepper in the blender

-- marinate the fish for a day with the lime and green pepper
+- marinate the fish for a day with this sauce
 - cook it all together in a pan until fish is cooked and vegetables soft

 -